-Exchange rate
+Exchange rate for pants

-Nasreddin Hoca ordered a new shirt from Hussein the tailor, and when it was ready, he went to the tailor’s shop to pick it up.
+Mullah Nasruddin ordered a new shirt from Hussein the tailor, and when it was ready, he went to the tailor’s shop to pick it up.

-After Nasreddin paid for the shirt, he decided to shop for some new pants.
+After Nasruddin paid for the shirt, he decided to shop for some new pants.
 He chose a nice pair of baggy pants and tried them on, and the two bargained and agreed on a price.

 He picked up his shirt and the cloak, gave Hussein his warmest thanks, and began to leave.
 Hussein stopped him saying, “But Nasruddin!
 You have not paid me for that cloak.”